 - The lesion appears to have an eczematous or velvet-like surface.

 - With the exception of the rare sarcomas, this cancer appears most frequently in women aged 65-75 years.
+However, the incidence in women aged 40-49 years has risen two-fold over the a period of three decades.

 - Small, warty or cauliflower-like growths may be seen and confused with condylomata acuminata.